-The world of records management is rapidly changing.
-Gone are the days of paper only records and the ability to review each document and catalog it appropriately.
+It’s no secret that digital transformation continues to impact every aspect of enterprise business operations, and records management is not exempt.
 Looking ahead, what are the challenges facing records managers over the next one to three years?

 Challenge #1: The Volume of Information